metastatedev/smarter-contracts/liquidity/token/README.md

   owner = (tz1ccqAEwfPgeoipnXtjAv1iucrpQv3DFmmS : address)
 }
 ~~~~
 After the deployment, the "accounts" field is an empty *BigMap*.
-The owner (in this example,tz1ccqAEwfPgeoipnXtjAv1iucrpQv3DFmmS) can add accounts and transfer tokens into these accounts.
+The owner (in this example,tz1ccqAEwfPgeoipnXtjAv1iucrpQv3DFmmS) can add accounts and transfer tokens into these accounts with the *createAccount* or *createAccounts* entry points.

-## Create accounts
+## Create account(s)

+To create an account, choose the entry point *createAccount* with the parameters:

+- the address of the owner
+- the amount of tokens this address owns

+To create mulitple accounts, choose the entry point *createAccounts* and the parameter is a list of pairs of (address, [amount of tokens]).